 State and local government employers.
-Wages paid to state or local government employees are not subject to FUTA tax.
+State or local government employers are not subject to FUTA tax and are not required to file.

 Where To File

 In the list below and on page 3, find the location where your legal residence, principal place of business, office, or agency is located.
 Send your return to the Internal Revenue Service at the address listed for your location.
 No street address is needed.